-In Hachi: A Dog’s Tale, schoolboy Ronnie tells the story of his grandfather’s dog and the huge impact Hachi had on everyone’s lives.
+In Hachi: A Dog’s Tale, schoolboy Ronnie tells the story of his grandfather’s dog.
 He describes Hachi as his hero and wins over his class with the tale of Hachi’s extraordinary loyalty and dedication.

 Kids and dogs are a great match.
 They are innocent, open and wholehearted in their love and verve for life.
 They know a kindred spirit when they see one!

 My own childhood dog was named Hush Puppy.
-He was a precocious little escape artist of unknown breed but looked like a black and white, long-haired dachshund terrier.
+He was a little escape artist of unknown breed.
+The precocious pup looked like a black and white, long-haired dachshund terrier.
 He was a lot of fun and quickly became my best friend.
 I was a shy child, so he helped to bring me out of my shell.
 Sadly, one day he escaped our yard… never to return.

-I still think of Hush Puppy all these years later.The bond we form with our dogs is precious and our childhood pets fill us with great emotion.
+I still think of Hush Puppy all these years later.The bond we form with our childhood dog is precious and we remember forever with deep emotion.
 Click To Tweet

 Dogs act as a child’s friend, protector, confidante and fellow mischief-maker.
 It’s a beautiful bond.
 Let’s take a look at 9 wonderful ways having a dog is great for children…

 1. Friendship and support